Adding string matching to chez-docs

 "search-type must be either 'exact or 'fuzzy")]))

-(define (prepare-results ls max-results)
+(define (prepare-results ls search-type max-results)

 (let* ([len (length ls)]